 - Bedaquiline (BDQ) is a core component of an ‘all-oral’ solution to multi-drug resistant TB (MDR-TB), and is recommended by the World Health Organization.

 - Treatment time is significantly less compared to older, injectable treatments for MDR-TB.
-This is around six months, compared to two years, and can be largely administered at home instead of hospital.
+This is around 9-12 months, compared to two years, and can be largely administered at home instead of hospital.

 - Monopolies on BDQ are preventing access to improved TB treatment.